 Sukhothai tour day one – afternoon

-We began our day in nearby Phitsanulok and took our time driving to Sukhothai.
+We began our day in nearby Phitsanulok and took our time driving in.
 Because this itinerary begins at lunchtime, you could even start this from Bangkok and fly into Phitsanulok or Sukhothai in the morning.
-(For more info on getting to Sukhothai, check out our complete guide to Sukhothai Province).
+(For more info on getting here, check out our complete guide to Sukhothai Province).

 Noon – Eat Sukhothai noodles for lunch.
 This city is famous for its noodles and we found some very good ones at Jae Hair Noodles.
 This restaurant is closer to the new city than the old, so if you don’t have your own transportation, you can try the dish at one of the restaurants nearer to the old city, which is how locals refer to the Historical Park.